cournape/audiolab/docs/src/index.rst

 for that purposes.
 The goal of audiolab is to give those capabilities to the `scipy`_ environment by wrapping the excellent library `libsndfile`_ from Erik Castro de Lopo.
-Audiolab supports all format supported by libsndfile, including wav, aiff, ircam files, and flac (an open source lossless compressed format);
-see `here <http://www.mega-nerd.com/libsndfile/#Features">`_ for a complete list.
+Audiolab supports all format supported by libsndfile, including wav, aiff, ircam files, flac (an open source lossless compressed format) and ogg vorbist (an open source compressed format - simlar to MP3 without the license issues); see `here <http://www.mega-nerd.com/libsndfile/#Features">`_ for a complete list.

-    **Note**: starting at version 0.10, read/write data convention will change from one column per channel to one row per channel, to follow numpy conventions.
+The main features of audiolab are:
+        - reading all formats supported by sndfile, and put the data into numpy arrays.
+The array dtype can be selected
+        - writing all formats supported by sndfile from data in numpy arrays.
+          The array dtype can be selected
+        - A matlab-like API for some file formats, like wavread.
+Wav, aiff, flac, au, and ogg formats are supported.
+        - A play function to output data from numpy array into the sound device of your computer (Only ALSA for linux is implemented ATM).

-    **Note**: The library is still in beta stage: reading and writing data is possible, but only in frames, not per item.
+    **Note**: The library is still in flux: the API can still change before the 1.0 version.
-    Also, the ability to play data on the system's soundcard is not there yet, except on Linux.

     **Note**: The online version of this document is not always up to date.
 The pdf included in the package is the reference, and always in sync with the